Delawana Inn: History

-It was under the Grisé family that the hotel became The Delawana Inn.
-Legend has it that a local Chief named Delawana suffered a great tragedy when a rock-fall killed his daughter, Wah-Soo-na, and her two dogs.
-The Great Spirit gave the area its beautiful birch trees in her memory and the people named Big Dog and Little Dog Channels for her companion pets.
+Under the Grisé family, the hotel became The Delawana Inn after a merger of the Victoria Hotel and the Georgian Hotel.
+The name was inspired by a local Chief named Delawana.
+His daughter, Wah-Soo-na, and her two dogs, were killed by a falling rock.

-Still in the 1920s, and due to the popularity of The Delawana, more cabins were built to increase capacity.
+In the 1920s, more cabins were built to increase capacity.
 Lighting was by acetylene, water was heated by wood, laundry was done by hand and huge icehouses provided refrigeration.

 By 1935, the Marine Wing was added, providing twenty more rooms, two of which had private baths.
 Four rooms in the main building contained a bath, eleven had running water, and the remaining seventeen had "still water service".
 The new kitchen had a dishwasher and oil-fired stoves.
 Capacity at The Delawana was one hundred guests, most of them fishermen.

-Didace Grisé was always aware of what other hotels offered and constantly strove to make his hotel competitive and up –to- date.
-He enlisted dietitians to work in the kitchen; telephones were available twenty-four hours a day, CNR telegrams were sent and received and running water was installed during the war years.
+Didace Grisé tried to make his hotel competitive and up–to-date.
+He hired dietitians to work in the kitchen; telephones were available twenty-four hours a day, CNR telegrams were sent and received, and running water was installed during the war years.

-The sad but serendipitous opportunity to upgrade came in the form of a fire in August 1952, which burned the main building to the ground.
+A fire happened in August 1952, which burned the main building to the ground.
 The Grisés did not have insurance, so they turned to private financing and reopened in the following spring.
 The new main building contained ten rooms, which qualified The Delawana for a beer and wine license.
 More units with private baths were built and the increased prices were met with some resistance.
 An aggressive advertising campaign soon attracted conference groups.
 In July 1973, a second fire destroyed the building and again the family rebuilt.
 Didace Grise died in 1974, leaving ownership to Mary Grise and two of her sons.

+In the 1970s the bar of the Delawana Inn was the site of violent confrontations between the Hells Angels and local Ojibwa families.

+Helga Loverseed of The Globe and Mail in 1993 called the "plainly decorated, turn-of-the-century" hotel "an anachronism in today's modern world", writing that unlike most of Ontario's hotels, it had not been renovated.
+She wrote, "Self-respecting yuppies probably wouldn't set foot in the place it isn't nearly glitzy enoughbut it's a favourite vacation venue for seniors, older 'singles' and grandparents".

-From Inn to Resort
+From inn to resort

-The changing nature of travel and tourism saw many Canadians venture off to new foreign destinations, and many Americans just stopped traveling north.
-In 1996 the resort changed hands, was purchased by a development company from Toronto and went into receivership in 2013.
+In 1996 the resort was purchased by a development company from Toronto and went into receivership in 2013.
 Under new ownership, the resort reopened in 2014.

-The resort now offers suite units, self catered rooms and individual cottages to patrons of Delawana.
+The resort has suite units, rooms and individual cottages.

 In 2015 the Delawana Inn changed its name to Delawana Resort (dropping the word 'inn' while still keeping the historical 'Delawana').
 This was to prevent confusion due to the lack of an actual inn being on the property anymore.